n0vabyte/Linode_Netv4_Keepalived/README.md

 # Configuring keepalived and lelastic

 The steps outlined in this sections assumes that the customer already configured keepalived and [IP sharing](https://www.linode.com/docs/guides/managing-ip-addresses/#configuring-ip-sharing) between 2 Linodes.
+If the keepalived configuration is using `enable_script_security` (recommended) you will need make modifications to the sudoers file.
+You can read more [here](https://github.com/n0vabyte/Linode_Netv4_Keepalived/blob/main/keepalived_script_security.md).
 During failover testing, we will use the following designations:

 - haproxy1, 192.168.143.227
 - haproxy2, 192.168.143.241